RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 2. Free tutor (no benefits)
 3. Swap a current tile with any other tile in deck (current tile is removed)

+Soft Payoff Tiles
+1. Generates +1 credits/energy for each tile on LINE, on placed
+2. Generates +X credits/energy for each unique tile placed in the area around it
+	1. scales with "randomness"

-Payoff Tiles
+Hard Payoff Tiles (Scaling)
-Assorted tiles which are made to combo with specific situations or strategies
+Assorted tiles which are made to combo with specific situations or strategies, designed for late game scaling
 1. Scaling Credit Generator.
 Gains +1 credit every time it enters the grid
+	1. scaling over time, or "refreshing the grid"
-2. Danger scaling credit generator, gain X credits per danger producer on grid, at end of round
+2. Danger scaling credit/energy generator, gain X credits per danger producer on grid, at end of round
-3. Danger scaling energy generator, gain X energy per danger producer on grid, at end of round
+	1. scales with danger and danger prevention
-4. "Scales with self" credit generator.
+3. "Scales with self" credit generator.
 Each copy of this on the grid increases earnings, at end of round
+	1. simple stacking scaler
-5. Scales with Basic mining bot credit generator, at end of round
+4. Scales with Basic mining bot credit generator, at end of round
+	1. "weenie" approach which turns base cards into something better
+	2. scales with basic cards + grid size
-6. Scales with "Empty cells on line".
+5. Scales with "Empty cells on line".
 Scales with grid size, at end of round
-7. Generates +1 energy for each (3x3) neighboring credit-producing tile. on placed
-8. Generates +1 credits for each (3x3) neighboring energy-producing tile. on placed
-9. Generates +1 energy for each tile on LINE, on placed
-10. Generates +1 credits for each tile on LINE, on placed
-11. Generates +X credits/energy for each unique tile placed in the area around it
+	1. scaling over time, grid size etc
+	2. works as danger mitigation

 Utility Tiles:
 1. On Placed, refresh all neighboring tiles user-activated abilities